 Nabokov: His Life in Part, the "remarkable gallery of homosexual characters in Nabokov's writing" (p.
 63).
 Psychoanalytic biographers may wish to explore the relationship between Nabokov's artistic preoccupation with homosexuality and his keen distress over his brother Sergei's homosexuality.
 Nabokov's maternal uncle, Vasily Ivanovich, was also homosexual.
 Field records Nabokov's inordinate difficulty in speaking about his brother's homosexuality despite the fact, as the biographer observes, that "I know well and with no possibility of error that Sergei's homosexuality was a subject about which his brother himself spoke with the greatest frankness and naturalness, even to his sisters and his mother" (Nabokov: His Life in Part, p.
 13).
-Nabokov's father was an expert on the legal and social ramifications of homosexuality was an illness transmitted by heredity.
+Nabokov's father was an expert on the legal and social ramifications of homosexuality.
+According to Field, Vladimir Nabokov shared his father's belief that homosexuality was an illness transmitted by heredity.
 By contrast, a contemporary view would suggest that gender identity arises from psychological and interpersonal factors.
 In The Nabokov-Wilson Letters, Karlinsky mentions that Sergei died in a German concentration camp as a consequence of Hitler's campaign to exterminate homosexuals (p.
 157, n.
 4).